jmurray305/Swami/README.md

 ## Data collection
 The dataset i used for this project with the help of webscaping python library gazpacho and the wounderful stat collection website [Pro-Football-Reference](https://www.pro-football-reference.com/)

 I ultimately retrieving data from 2002 to 2019 and ran into a few road blocks along the way.
 The first issue i ran into was assuming all of the pages from 2002 to current were the same layout and i figure that out really fast when testing a look for 2017-2019.
 The main issues were coming from the boxscore links and mainly the the advanced Passing Table.
 The advanced passers table was only available for the most current year so i forewent that table and decided to focus on the 3 other tables (Game Info, Team Stats, and Passing/Rushing/and Receiving)

+## Data Cleaning

+I ended up collecting every single game played from 2002 to 2019/2020 seasons which means there are duplicate game stats.
+To remove these duplicate games I decided to drop every away game row.
+Which a "smaller" dataset and some EDA/Visualization done i mored onto model Selection.
+And this was the moment i realized i need to do more data engineering if i wanted to be able to predict the outcome **BEFORE** the game started.
+Everything collected up to this point were post game / in game stats and since i am not Miss Cleo and know these number before the game i had to create a dataset that i could train with data i would know before the game.
+To fix this issue I had to go back to the source data and create a rolling mean using the first four games of the season.

+## Models
+SVM
+Random Forests
+NN

+## To-Do
+- [ ] Cut down massive number of features
+- [ ] S3 for data storage (boto)
+- [ ] Sage maker to host and deploy trained models